kungaroh/kungaroh.github.io/aboutme.md

 ## Programming Languages

-Programming languages I have used are: C#, C++, Lua, Java, JavaScript, HTML, CSS, Python
+Programming languages I have used are:
+- C#
+- C++
+- Lua
+- Java
+- JavaScript
+- HTML
+- CSS
+- Python

 ## Game Engines Used

 I have primarily used Unity throughout my studies and for any game jams I have been apart of.

 I have used Unreal Engine in some personal projects which I have completed to gain familiarity with the engine.

 I have also created a game using the Playdate SDK, which doesn't have an engine! <!-- add fire team link -->

 ## Source Control